ollim1/Tiralabra-2023lk/readme.md

 # Tiralabra 2023/LK

 A file compressor with two algorithms available: Huffman, Lempel-Ziv.
-Implemented in C. A software project done for the [Data Structures and Algorithms project course](https://tiralabra.github.io/2023_loppukesa/index) at University of Helsinki.
+Implemented in C. A software project done for the [Data Structures and Algorithms project course](https://tiralabra.github.io/2023_loppukesa/index) at University of Helsinki as part of the Computer Science study program (TKT).

 # Documentation links